loncarales/gross-net-calculator-switzerland/README.md

 This Gross Net Calculator is tailored for Swiss residents, offering detailed net salary calculations from gross income.
 It employs Python and integrates libraries like `click`, `InquirerPy`, `tabulate`, and `selenium` for a seamless command-line experience.
-The application uniquely utilizes Selenium to emulate user interactions with the [Lohncomputer](https://www.lohncomputer.ch) website, ensuring accurate and current data for calculating net salaries based on various personal and regional parameters.
+The application uniquely utilizes Selenium to emulate user interactions with the [Lohncomputer](https://www.lohncomputer.ch) website.

 ## Demo